abhiagarwal18/Calculator-with-JS/README.md

-# Calculator_with_HTML-CSS
+# Calculator_with_JS
-Online calculator made using Javascript basics.
+Online calculator made using Javascript basics, HTML and CSS